-A resolution will be proposed at the Annual General Meeting to authorise the Directors, generally and unconditionally, to allot ordinary shares up to an aggregate nominal amount of £585,800 for the period from May 2015 to the conclusion of the Group's 2016 Annual General Meeting.
+A resolution will be proposed at the Annual General Meeting to authorise the Directors, generally and unconditionally, to allot ordinary shares up to an aggregate nominal amount of £585,800 for the period from May 2016 to the conclusion of the Group's 2017 Annual General Meeting.

 A resolution will be proposed, as a special resolution, authorising the Directors to allot ordinary shares for cash other than in accordance with section 561 of the Companies Act 2006.
 Section 561(1) provides pre-emption rights for Shareholders when shares are issued for cash.
 The number of shares that may be so allotted will be restricted to 1,401,200 being 10% of the current issued share capital.
-The disapplication of Section 561 of the Companies Act 2006 will be limited in time and will expire at the same time as the authority to allot
+The disapplication of Section 561 of the Companies Act 2006 will be limited in time and will expire at the same time as the authority to allot.
+A resolution will be proposed, as an ordinary resolution, approving a dividend of 2 pence per share amounting to £280,243.

 The usual ordinary business will be considered, including receipt of the Group's Report and Financial Statements and re-appointing Grant Thornton UK LLP as auditor.
-A resolution will be proposed to re-elect John Govett and Nick Parrish who retire by rotation in accordance with the Company's Articles of Association and who, being eligible, offer themselves for re-election.
+A resolution will be proposed to re-elect Keith Benham who retires by rotation in accordance with the Company's Articles of Association and who, being eligible, offers himself for re-election.